waterhackweek/projects/README.md

 By definition, anything could happen in a hackweek project!
 If you want it to happen faster, ask us for help.
 If you want help avoiding a downturn in productivity, teamwork, or creativity, we can help come up with ideas and solutions.

-* Jacob Deppen - support data scientists, project scientists, instructors and organizers.
+* TBD - someone as big as Jacob Deppen - support data scientists, project scientists, instructors and organizers.
-* Madhavi Srinivasan- support participants, especially new code contributors on Github and Jupyter Notebooks
+* TBD - someone as deep as Madhavi Srinivasan - support participants, especially new code contributors on Github and Jupyter Notebooks
-* Nicoleta Cristea - support on tutorials and almost every other question
+* Scott Black - support on HydroShare and almost every other question
-* Christina Bandaragoda- celebrating surprises, wins and collecting data on what works; also, handles anything that is not working (questionable behavior, awkward situations, or code of conduct violations).
+* Christina Bandaragoda- curious about anything that is not working, celebrating surprises by collecting data; handles anything that is not working (event design, questionable team behavior, awkward personal situations, or code of conduct violations).

 # Project guidelines
 Each project requires a brief project summary in the readme.md of each GitHub project folder.
 Below is a template for the project summary.
 You can visit the project folder on the geohack GitHub page to see existing examples.

+## Before the hackweek, the project lead initiates a new repository in their Github account.

+**Project Overview:**
+Why is this important?
+What is the potential here?

+**Shared Project Goals: [List the top three in terms of computer science and data science learning]**
+* Create innovative visualizations for new datasets
+* Implement common methods on emerging platforms
+* Establish a new workflow for a new user or audience

+**Individual Learning Opportunities**[Community Norms currently include Python 3+, HydroShare Data Repository, Github Code Repository]
+* Cloud computing with Jupyter Notebooks on CUAHSI HydroShare
++ List of Specific Software Libraries, Cyberinfrastructure Platforms, Datasets and Other Technologies

+All programming levels welcome.
+We'll be primarily using Python but other languages can be used too!

+**On-boarding Steps**:  All programming levels welcome.
+Time Committment and Language Expectations.
+A. We'll be primarily using Python but other languages can be used too!
+B. It will take 10 min to read the materials for experienced python programmers with Github and HydroShare accounts.
+It will take 2-5 hours to onboard and get comfortable for those new coding or new users of these platforms.

+**Organizational and Personal Disclosures, Disclaimers, and Expectations**

+**References and Links to Sources**

+## At the hackweek, the project lead will pitch their project, and work with the Team to fork their repository to the Waterhackweek organization, and build a team plan for governing collaboration for the week, including a detailed description of the Team Project.

 ### Project Title
 Brief title describing the proposed work.